gitfrid/CzechFOI-DRATE-OPENSCI/README.md

 -  [AC) hernan style sequential trial tte pooled logistic rmst.py](https://github.com/gitfrid/CzechFOI-DRATE-OPENSCI/blob/main/Py%20Scripts/AC%29%20hernan%20style%20sequential%20trial%20tte%20pooled%20logistic%20rmst.py)
-   Implements a sequential (multi-time-zero) target trial emulation using pooled logistic regression to estimate the RMST difference (Hernán style) **except covariates are not used by design**.
+   Implements a sequential (multi-time-zero) target trial emulation using pooled logistic regression to estimate the RMST difference (Hernán style) **except covariates (HVE-adjustment) are not used by design**.

    Instead of picking just one starting day, the script re-checks eligibility **every single day** throughout the entire time period.
    Each day can be a new possible "start" for vaccination.
 It estimates the **pooled average effect** of initiating vaccination on a given eligible calendar day t versus not initiating exactly on that day (but possibly later),